dorinabrle/business-roi-framework-ai/red-flags-checklist.md

 **The fix (if you want to pursue this commercially):** Build community AND a business model simultaneously.
 Decide early: What's free forever?
 What might have paid tiers?
 Who would pay and why?
 Community can be your rocket fuel, but you need to know where the rocket is going.

-For [cascadeflow](https://github.com/lemony-ai/cascadeflow), we're going for stars and community first with a fully MIT licensed core, knowing we'll add enterprise features (open core model) later.
+For [cascadeflow](https://github.com/lemony-ai/cascadeflow), we're going for a community first with a fully MIT licensed core, knowing we'll add enterprise features (open core model) later.
 That's a plan, not hoping it works out.

 ### 🚩 "We have thousands of users"